 Biscotti is delicious as is, especially with a drizzle of icing.
 It’s also delicious with a cup of tea or coffee.
 Biscotti is fun to dunk in coffee, too.
 It soaks up the coffee flavor and softens up at the same time.

-Room Temperature: Store lemon biscotti in an airtight container at room temperature. for up to 3 weeks.
-Place parchment paper between each layer of biscotti.
+Store lemon biscotti in an airtight container at room temperature. for up to 3 weeks.
+To freeze, place parchment paper between each layer of biscotti.
+Freeze for up to 3 months.

 More Recipes You’ll Love